FITeagle/native/README Northbound.md

  * currentTime: The time since starting the stopwatch.
  * refreshInterval: The time between notifications of currenTime (while the stopwatch has been started and running).
  * isRunning: Set to true to start the stopwatch and false to stop it.

+The example RDF files that are used in some calls can be found in the adapters/stopwatch directory.

+* Create a single new stopwatch instance named "watch1" using an attached, detailed RDF description:
+  * ```curl -i -X PUT -d @createStopwatch.ttl.ttl http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1```
+  * Response should be HTTP 201 + New stopwatch instance RDF description

+* Create four new stopwatch instances at once using an attached, detailed RDF description:
+  * ```curl -i -X PUT -d @createManyStopwatches.ttl http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1```
+  * Response should be HTTP 201 + New stopwatch instance RDF description

+* Create a single new stopwatch resource instance named "watch10" with no attached RDF description and default parameters (just using the path):
+  * ```curl -i -X PUT http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1/watch19```
+  * Response should be HTTP 201 + New stopwatch instance RDF description

+* To get a description of all resources instances managed by the adapter:
+  * ```curl -i -X GET http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1```

+* To get a description of the properties of a single resource instance managed by the adapter:
+  * ```curl -i -X GET http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1/watch1```

+* Release a single stopwatch resource instance (just using the path):
+  * ```curl -i -X DELETE http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1/watch1```
+  * Response should be HTTP 200 + stopwatch instance release RDF description

+* Configure "watch1" instance so it starts running (the time):
+  * ```curl -i -X POST -d @configureStartStopwatch.ttl http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1 ```
+  * Response should be HTTP 200 + stopwatch instances updated properties RDF description
+  * A stopwatch resource instance that is configured with the property isRunning = true will start counting the time in the currentTime variable and update the message bus with a fiteagle:inform in a time interval specified via the variable refreshInterval

+* Configure "watch1" instance so it stops:
+  * ```curl -i -X POST -d @configureStopStopwatch.ttl http://localhost:8080/native/api/resources/ADeployedStopwatchAdapter1 ```

 Experimenting via Adapter Manager Web GUI